Design Constraints for a Commercial Version of Catchup

-Some of the constraints may seem minor, but you have to take care of the little things others don’t bother with if you want to create an exceptional experience.
+Some of the constraints may seem minor, but you have to go deep on the little things if you want to create an exceptional experience.
 The little things add up.

 Catchup design constraints:

 Close-Proximity Hexagons – The pieces must be hexagons which fit neatly onto the board in very close proximity to one another to make it easier to perceive contiguity between adjacent pieces.
 In Catchup, the individual pieces on the board don’t matter as much as the shapes of groups they form.
 Therefore, the pieces should be designed so you don’t so see individual pieces but instead see groups.
 To do that, the pieces should be as visually contiguous as possible.
 Look at the picture below.
 The group of elements on the left looks like one contiguous thing, whereas the group on the right looks more like a collection of individuals (I also think the group on the left just looks better)

 Not only does this aid players in strategizing, but by making the pieces as large as the can be, we’ll make the game feel substantial and generous, another important constraint I discuss below.